 The Church normally requires you to give six months’ notice before the date of your wedding, but if for a serious reason you cannot do this, we will do our best to accommodate you.
 In any case, it is a good idea to give as much notice as possible in order to secure your preferred date.

 Whether you are getting married here or elsewhere, your first step is to make an appointment to see the parish priest, who will interview both of you, fill in a form and tell you about various documents you have to get.
 If you are getting married elsewhere, those documents will have to be sent to the diocese of Westminster for approval, and then forwarded to the diocese where your marriage is taking place.
-You will also be expected to attend a marriage preparation course, either her in our parish, or if that is inconvenient, elsewhere.
+You will also be expected to attend a marriage preparation course, either here in our parish, or if that is inconvenient, elsewhere.
+Our next course is on Sat.
+March 17th.

 Although the Church encourages you to marry another Catholic, there is usually no difficulty about arranging a marriage between a Catholic and a baptised member of another Church, or a member of another faith, or an unbaptised person, provided you as a Catholic agree to raise your children as Catholics and your fiancé(e) does not oppose this.